 Research at Harrogate and District Foundation Trust

 As part of the NHS drive to improve knowledge about treatment and health some staff and patients at Harrogate Trust are involved in research.
-This is supported by the government through the NIHR Clinical Research Network and aims to ensure that all treatment given within the NHS is based on the best research evidence.
+This is supported by the Department of Health (DoH) through the NIHR Clinical Research Network for Yorkshire and Humber (NIHR CRN Y&H) and aims to ensure that all treatment given within the NHS is based on the best research evidence.
 To achieve this it has invested in providing a research infrastructure with the aim of making sure that as many patients and staff who would like to take part in research have the opportunity to do so.
-Find out more about how the government aims to do this http://www.ukcrn.org.uk/index.html
+Find out more about how the DoH aims to do this http://www.crn.nihr.ac.uk/can-help/patients-carers-public/

 Here at the Trust some of the funding for research has been used to employ research staff who work with clinical teams to inform patients about opportunities to take part in research and support them when they do.
 For more information about taking part in a research project please click here